Agua Dulce, California

 Agua Dulce (Spanish for "Sweet Water") is an unincorporated community and census-designated place (CDP) in Los Angeles County, California, United States.
 It lies at an elevation of 2526 ft, northeast of Santa Clarita.
 The community had a population of 3,451 at the 2020 census and covers a geographic area of about 59 km2.
 Agua Dulce is on the Pacific Crest Trail.
 The ZIP code is 91390 (shared with Green Valley and far northern Santa Clarita), and the area code is 661.

 Geography

 Agua Dulce is located along California State Route 14, halfway between Santa Clarita and Palmdale, and 45 mi north of Los Angeles, in the Sierra Pelona Valley region of Southern California.
 Vasquez Rocks is located in Agua Dulce.
 The Pacific Crest Trail, which runs from Mexico to Canada, goes through Agua Dulce.

 History

+The Tataviam Native Americans were the earliest inhabitants.

 On June 1, 2021, a shooting occurred at Los Angeles County Fire Department Station 81 in Agua Dulce.
 Firefighter Jonathan Tatone shot and killed a fellow firefighter and wounded a fire captain.